freeCodeCamp/chapter/CONTRIBUTING.md

     git diff upstream/master
     ```

-    If you don't get any output, you are good to go.
+    If you don't get any output, you are good to go to the next step.

 3. Create a fresh new branch

     Working on a separate branch for each issue helps you keep your local work copy clean.
-You should never work on the `master`.
+You should never work on the `master` branch.
 This will soil your copy of chapter and you may have to start over with a fresh clone or fork.

     Check that you are on `master` as explained previously, and branch off from there by typing:
     ```sh
     git checkout -b fix/update-readme
     ```